robbieburns/chromeos-kernel/README.md

 <p align="center">
-Configuration files and a build system for the Linux kernel used in Breath
+Configuration files and a build system for the Linux kernel used in Eupnea.
 <br>
 <br>
 <a href="https://cb-linux.github.io/breath/docs.html#/kernel">Read more here</a>